Lower School Summer Challenges

 CTA Judaic Challenge:

 Incoming 1st-6th graders: Daven every day.
-Keep track of your davening on the attached chart.
+Keep track of your davening on a daily chart.
+Turn your chart in to your Judaic Studies teacher on the first day of school

-Incoming 1st-6th graders: Learn 5 minutes of Torah every day.
-Use the attached form with suggested resources: read Jewish content books, practice shorashim and pasukim you have learned, or read about the weekly parsha.
+Incoming 1st-6th graders: Learn 5 minutes of Torah every day, ie: read Jewish content books, practice shorashim and pasukim you have learned, or read about the weekly parsha.

 Most importantly, have your children enjoy their break.
 Have fun with them!
 Happy Summer Break!